 ROTC stands for Reserve Officer Training Corps.
-It is one of three accession programs to become a commissioned officer in the U.S. Air Force.
+It is one of three accession programs to become a commissioned officer in the U.S. Air Force or U.S. Space Force.
 Annually, AFROTC produces more second lieutenants than any other officer program.

 - How do I join ROTC?

 Joining ROTC is as simple as signing up for our classes — just as you would any other academic class.
 Once you have done that, you will need to attend our orientation and pass a physical fitness assessment (PFA).